Representations and evaluation strategies for feasibly approximable functions: Introduction

 \paragraph{Implementation.}

-Whilst in the discrete setting the link between polytime computability and practical feasibility is - up to the usual caveats - well established and confirmed by countless examples of practical implementations, there has been, to our knowledge, little to no work to link the somewhat more controversial model of second order complexity in analysis with practical implementation.
+Whilst in the discrete setting the link between polytime computability and practical feasibility is - up to the usual caveats - well established and confirmed by countless examples of practical implementations, to our knowledge, little to no work has been done to link the somewhat more controversial model of second order complexity in analysis with practical implementation.
 Thus, in order to demonstrate the relevance of our theoretical results to practical computation, we have implemented compositional evaluation strategies based on the aforementioned representations for a small fragment of the aforementioned structure within AERN2, a Haskell library for exact real number computation.
 We observed that for the most part the benchmark results fit our theoretical predictions quite well.
 Our separation results translate to big differences in practical performance, which can be observed even for moderate accuracies.

-This seems to suggest that the infeasibility of maximisation and integration with respect to the ``standard representation'' of real functions is not a mere normalisation issue, and that the differences between theoretical predictions and practical observations are really due to the choice of representation.
+This suggests that the latter of the two explanations offered on page \pageref{explanations} is more applicable: The infeasibility of maximisation and integration with respect to the ``standard representation'' of real functions is not a mere accuracy normalisation issue, and the differences between theoretical predictions and practical observations are really due to the choice of representation.
 The proofs which establish polytime computability translate to algorithms which seem to be practically feasible, at least up to some common sense optimisations.